 The building consists of twelve bays between giant concrete columns.
 Each bay contains a staircase and lift.
 In each bay on each floor there are two flats, one on either side of the staircase unit.
 The flats ‘wrap round’ the staircase unit at front and back.
 The bays are subdivided into three ‘room’ spans, so that one of the two flats has a two room span and the other has a one room span at front or back.
 As a result, on most floors, the flats are ‘L’-shaped and fit together round the staircase units so that one has a two span living room and a one span bedroom and the other has a one span living room and two bedrooms.
 This pattern is repeated along the building.
 There are seven storeys above podium with two storeys beneath.
 The podium is open under the upper structure of the building and has glazed entrances to the flats in each of the twelve bays.
 The top floor (which has to be reached by a flight of stairs) contains two penthouses per bay with barrel vaulted roofs and ceilings.

 Defoe House is a terrace block running east to west and positioned roughly between Lauderdale Tower and the Barbican Arts Centre.
-Defoe House forms the northern side of Thomas More garden which it overlooks to the south.
+Defoe House forms the northern side of Thomas More Gardens which it overlooks to the south.
 On the north (rear) side it overlooks Shakespeare Tower and Defoe Place.

 Lifts and staircases

-On 01 level there is access to the Defoe House / Shakespeare Tower car park, whose entrance is off Beech Street.
+On 01 level there is access to the Defoe House / Shakespeare Tower car park, whose street entrance is off Beech Street.

 There are tenants’ stores which can be accessed at street level from Lauderdale Place (at staircase No. 1) and at a lower level accessed down steps next to Lambert Jones Mews.